 Asset management

 The above sections form the core of the ISMS and provide the most business value to every company.
-The rest of the standard’s sections contain instructions on how to ensure watertight information management security.
-They cover the workflow for the identification, management, and resolution of security incidents.
+The rest of the standard’s sections contain instructions on ensuring watertight information management security.
+They cover the workflow of security incident identification, management, and resolution.
 On top of that, other sections contain business continuity plans and critical recommendations for controlling physical access to key elements of the organization’s ISMS.

 After implementing these instructions, your company will benefit from a robust IS management framework, streamlined data security workflows, and industry-leading best practices for incident resolution.